 Pancreatic pseudocysts

-- Extrapancreatic fluid collection within well-defined wall/capsule
+- Findings: Extrapancreatic fluid collection within well-defined wall or capsule with contrast enhancement

 Splenic vein thrombosis